deploythefleet/deploythefleet.github.io/_docs/02-initial-setup.md

 ## Upload a Firmware Binary

-At this point you are ready to [upload a firmware binary](/docs/manage-firmware#create) for your devices.
+Once you have a firmware binary that is Deploy the Fleet aware you are ready to [upload it](/docs/manage-firmware#create) for your devices.

-**WARNING:** Do **NOT** upload a firmware binary if it does not contain code to point your device to Deploy the Fleet for updates.
+**WARNING:** Do **NOT** upload a firmware binary if it does not contain code that points at Deploy the Fleet for updates.
 This can result in devices no longer using the service.
 {: .notice--danger}

 ## You're All Set